-I’ve been playing around with ideas on how to utilize pictures and decided to try a portrait cut into cardboard.
-What could be more sustainable than upcycling a piece of cardboard from a box?
+I’ve been playing around with ideas on how to utilize pictures and decided to try cardboard art.
+Specifically, a portrait cut into cardboard.
+What could be more sustainable than upcycling a piece of corrugated cardboard from a box?
 It’s also easy on the pocketbook because the cardboard is free!

 I found this picture of Austin Powers on the internet and sized it to print 8 1/2″ x 11″.
 However, you could utilize the same technique and use your own photograph by converting a colour picture to black and white using the threshold settings in photoshop (see ‘Working with Your Own Headshot Photo” further ahead).